pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

        corresponding matrix products that has reduced computational complexity.

+       In general, updating all linear algebra functions to support nonzero fill value will be a notable effort and it is not the aim of this proposal to seek for it immediately.

 11. We propose to add an optional argument `fill_value` to the `to_sparse`
     method: